 Lodge a Certificate of Barrier Compliance (form 23)

-Your pool or spa must be registered before you can lodge a Certificate of Barrier Compliance (form 23).
+Your pool or spa must be registered before you can lodge a Certificate of Barrier Compliance (also called a form 23).

-If you have already registered, you must have your pool or spa barriers inspected and certified by a registered building surveyor or inspector.
-The surveyor or inspector will then provide you with a Certificate of Barrier Compliance (form 23) to lodge with the City of Stonnington.
+If you have already registered, your pool or spa barrier must be inspected and certified by a registered building surveyor or inspector.
+If it complies, they will issue you with a Certificate of Barrier Compliance to lodge with Council.

 Key information